dylanfoster/galen/README.md

 and hit return/enter

-a. [name of testfile] is the name of your test suite, for exmaple globalNav.test
+a. [name of testfile] is the name of your test suite, for example globalNav.test

-b. htmlreport is userdefined meaning you can set it to whatever and it will create that folder, leave it blank and it will generate reports in your main project folder.
+b.
+Here htmlreport must be defined (I use "reports")

 Running in Selenium grid